RinniSwift/Computer-Science-with-iOS/dataPersistence.md

 Put temporary data in `tmp/`.
 This contains files that do not need to persist for an extended amount of time.

+> Callout: copying and moving operations on FileManager take a long time so it's recommended to call on a concurrent dispatch queue and not main thread.

 ### Property List (Plists)

 ## Server Persistance